 |20,000+K||Open shade in mountains on a really clear day|

 When we look at objects with our eyes, we perceive white objects as white, and gray objects as gray, no matter what sort of light source we are viewing them by.
 This is because our brain is making the conversion for us.
 We 'know' that wall is white so we don't notice that it looks yellow at night (with the room lights on).
-If you really start to look you can see these color differences to some extent, but they are not as noticeable as they are to the camera.
+If you really start to look, you can see these color differences to some extent, but they are not as noticeable as they are to the camera.

 Modern cameras have 'automatic white balance' so why can't we just leave it all to that?
 The AWB does do quite a good job but it isn't 100% accurate all the time.
 So sometimes we need to be able to do a few corrections ourselves.
-So with that in mind let's move on to talk about white balance.

 If you enjoyed this page you might